Some advances on Sidorenko's conjecture: Strongly tree-decomposable graphs

 \subsection{Embedding strongly tree-decomposable graphs}

-Recall that a graph $H$ is strongly tree decomposable if it has a tree decomposition $(\mathcal{F},\mathcal{T})$ satisfying two extra conditions: \begin{enumerate} \item The induced subgraphs $H[X]$, $X \in \ff$, are edge-disjoint trees. \item For every pair $X,Y\in \ff$ which are adjacent in $\TT$, there is an isomorphism that fixes $X \cap Y$ between the minimal subtrees of $H[X]$ and $H[Y]$ containing $X\cap Y$. \end{enumerate}
+Recall that a graph $H$ is strongly tree-decomposable if it has a tree decomposition $(\mathcal{F},\mathcal{T})$ satisfying two extra conditions: \begin{enumerate} \item The induced subgraphs $H[X]$, $X \in \ff$, are edge-disjoint trees. \item For every pair $X,Y\in \ff$ which are adjacent in $\TT$, there is an isomorphism that fixes $X \cap Y$ between the minimum subtrees of $H[X]$ and $H[Y]$ containing $X\cap Y$. \end{enumerate}

 Suppose that $G$ has at least one edge.
 We will attempt to construct a homomorphism $\xx$ of $H$ into $G$ by regarding $\TT$ as a rooted tree with root $R$, for a fixed $R\in \ff$, and taking a fixed order $R=X_0, X_1, X_2, ..., X_t$ of all sets in $\ff$ in which no child precedes its parent.
 We then proceed as follows: